sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Always provide detailed error messages and codes in the response body to help clients understand and resolve issues.
+### Always provide detailed error messages and codes in the response body to help clients understand and resolve issues

 // TODO: add description